pachyderm/docs-content/latest/run-commands/pachctl_put_file.md

+---
+date: 2023-08-04T13:05:50-04:00
+title: "pachctl put file"
+slug: "Learn about the pachctl_put_file command"
+---

 ## pachctl put file

 Put a file into the filesystem.

 ### Synopsis

-Put a file into the filesystem.
+This command puts a file into the filesystem.
 This command supports a number of ways to insert data into PFS.

+Files, Directories, & URLs:
+	- To upload via local filesystem, use the `-f` flag
+	- To upload via URL, use the `-f` flag with a URL as the argument
+	- To upload via filepaths & urls within a file, use the `i` flag
+	- To upload to a specific path in the repo, use the `-f` flag and add the path to the `repo@branch:/path`
+	- To upload recursively from a directory, use the `-r` flag
+	- To upload tar files and have them automatically untarred, use the `-untar` flag

+Compression, Parallelization, Appends:
+	- To compress files before uploading, use the `-c` flag
+	- To define the maximum number of files that can be uploaded in parallel, use the `-p` flag
+	- To append to an existing file, use the `-a` flag

+Other:
+	- To enable progress bars, use the `-P` flag

 ```
 pachctl put file <repo>@<branch-or-commit>[:<path/to/file>] [flags]